privateprep/coding-space-website/src/pages/blog/2025-03-12-the-screen-time-dilemma-how-to-turn-kids-from-consumers-into-creators.md

   for parents.
 With kids spending hours on tablets, phones, and computers, it’s easy to feel like technology is taking over.
 But what if screen time could be transformed into a tool for learning, creativity, and problem-solving?
-At our after-school coding program, we help kids shift from passive consumption to active creation, giving them the skills to not just use technology, but to build with it.
+At our after-school and summer coding program, we help kids shift from passive consumption to active creation, giving them the skills to not just use technology, but to build with it.
 featuredPost: true
 featuredImage:
   image: /img/untitled-design-8-.png